This is a method, a hypothesis about what progress is and how to measure it. Not a manifesto to agree with, but a question to test.

 The world we see coming

 Foundation models are powerful and will become more so.
 In the everyday world, at home and at work, people will increasingly use AI running on smaller, distributed computers, serving as personal assistants.
 Even in a world of very powerful models, individuals need their own AI and their own representation.
 Where today we have email, in the future agents will talk, argue, exchange, and transact on our behalf.
 That world needs infrastructure.
-It needs a harness, and it needs to be observable and trustworthy, held to a higher standard than the opaque systems we have today.
+It needs a harness, and it needs to be observable and trustworthy, held to high standards of personalization.

 What we measure

 If social health is a measurement, then progress is something we can track.
-HAI.AI’s benchmarks measure how cooperation happens, not just whether a conflict ends, but whether it moves from zero-sum toward cooperative: shared information instead of withheld information, explicit needs instead of hidden agendas, mutual commitments instead of coerced ones.
+HAI.AI’s benchmarks measure how cooperation happens: not just whether a conflict ends, but whether it moves from zero-sum toward cooperative, the movement described above.
+That how is the construct the benchmark scores.

 That measurement is published openly here.
 The methods are documented; the test set stays closed so results cannot be gamed.
 See the results for the scores and how they are produced .